TheJalpa/RasbpianMSDash/README.md

 If anyone has information pertaining to:

 - optimizing the installation of raspbian to run faster
-- optimizing boot screens as to not show the raspbian splash
-- optimizing boot screens as to not show the load drivers
 - optimizing the OS for minimal as possible installation

 I would much appreciate any of the info above so I can make it faster, and a bit more crisp, as well as